-PHI 111Introduction to Philosophy: GT-AH33 Credits
+PHI 111 Introduction to Philosophy: GT-AH3

-Introduces significant human questions and emphasizes understanding the meaning and methods of philosophy.
-Includes human condition, knowledge, freedom, history, ethics, the future, and religion.
-This course is approved as part of the Colorado Statewide Guaranteed transfer curriculum GT-AH3.
+Introduces significant theoretical and practical questions and emphasizes understanding the mening and methods of philosophy.
+Includes: the human condition, logic, reality, knowledge, freedom, history, ethics, and religion.

 PHI 112 Ethics: GT-AH3

 Examines human life, experience, and thought in order to discover and develop the principles and values for pursuing a more fulfilled existence.
 Theories designed to justify ethical judgments are applied to a selection of contemporary personal and social issues.
 This course is approved as part of the Colorado Statewide Guaranteed transfer curriculum GT-AH3.